Dark Raspy Cricket

 Even more surprising is that it's wing venation is different from one side to the other.
 We found this on another specimen, so wing venation isn't diagnostic here.
 They can also have asymmetric genetalia - possibly can even have male & female genitalia.

-We can't be sure the nymph is the same species, but given we have only found one adult species and the features look to match up (spots on the face, etc) it's a reasonable assumption.
+We can't be sure the nymphs are the same species, but since the features look to match up (spots on the face, etc) it's a reasonable assumption.